bahrus/xtal-state/README.md

 If the url-pattern does not match the location.href (or whatever path is specified by the parse attribute/property, no changes to the history.state object are made.

+All four files are combined into a single IIFE class script file, xtal-state.js, which totals ~2.3 kb minified and gzipped.

 ## Install the Polymer-CLI